Fields2Cover/Fields2Cover/docs/source/tutorials/route_planning.rst

 To plot the order, we have used green for earlier covered swaths and black for last covered.
 The direction of swaths is also green dot to black cross.

+Finally, we can use the function ``f2c::rp::RoutePlannerBase::setStartAndEndPoint(const F2CPoint& p)`` to set the start and end point of the route.
+If this function is not used, the route will start at the start of the first swath and will end at the end of the last swath.

 Known patterns
 --------------